someparty/someparty/source/articles/2020-02-23-the-long-ride.html.markdown

 [Punknews](https://www.punknews.org/article/71967/exclusivevideos-the-fizzgigs-destiny) recently shared a new track from the Calgary pop-punk group [The Fizzgigs](https://fizzgi.gs/).
 "Destiny" arrived alongside a video directed by Patryk Terelak and Rockwell White of Dirty Sloth.
 The song's one of 10 due to appear on the full-length *Weeeeeeeeeeeee are the Fizzgigs*, due March 20 from [Meter Records](https://www.facebook.com/meter.records/).
 Scott Griffin produced the set.

 The Fizzgigs are a four-piece heavily inspired by early 90s power-pop and the mid-90s punk revival (their bio professes their love for the catalogues of Lookout and Asian Man Records).
-The band features vocalist/guitarist Jason Sinclair, bassist Dean Rud (Belveder, [The Evidence](http://theevidence.net/)), lead-guitarist Scott Marshall ([Belvedere](https://www.facebook.com/belvedere669/)), and drummer Cody Coates ([Lions, Tigers and Bears](https://www.lionsandtigersandbears.ca/))
+The band features vocalist/guitarist Jason Sinclair, bassist Dean Rud (Belvedere, [The Evidence](http://theevidence.net/)), lead-guitarist Scott Marshall ([Belvedere](https://www.facebook.com/belvedere669/)), and drummer Cody Coates ([Lions, Tigers and Bears](https://www.lionsandtigersandbears.ca/)).

 <iframe width="560" height="315" src="https://www.youtube.com/embed/lZbZiTwTq-I" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>